-7. Current Economic Climate / Future Service Delivery
+8. Current Economic Climate / Future Service Delivery

-The Council's General Fund balance has been increased to £3.000 million (31 March 2015 £2.036 million).
-This will be available to support future funding levels and the delivery of visible services.
-It will be supported by an efficiency plan.
-Other General Fund Earmarked Revenue Reserves are £3.328 million and the Housing Revenue Account balance is £1.043 million after transferring £4.200 million into the earmarked Housing Acquisitions and Developments Reserve in 2015/16.
-In addition, the Housing Revenue Account ICT Reserve is £227,000 at 31 March 2016.
+The Council's general fund balance reserve is £3 million and is available to support future funding level and the delivery of visible services.
+It is supported by an efficiency plan and the continual development of the Council's Medium Term Financial Plan.
+Other General Fund earmarked reserves total £3.381 million and the Housing Revenue Account balance is £1 million, after transferring £4.143 million into the earmarked Housing Acquisitions and Development reserve in 2016/17.
+In addition, the Housing Revenue Account ICT reserve is £302,000 as at 31 March 2017.